 What is a Sales Operating System?

-A sales operating system is the systems, processes and strategies needed to manage and grow an effective sales organization.
+A Sales Operating Systemis the combination of systems, processes and strategies needed to manage and grow an effective sales organization.
 It is the foundation than enables a company to scale sales and produces predictable, reliable revenue.